JayWood/the-seo-framework/readme.txt

 		* `the_seo_framework_schema_metabox_before`
 		* `the_seo_framework_schema_metabox_after`
 * **Notes:**
 	* I marked numerous functions with `@access private`.
-These functions can change behavior at any time without notice and should never be used in extension plugins, even though publicly accessible.
+These functions can change behavior at any time without prior notice and should never be used in extension plugins, even though publicly accessible.
 Please duplicate the function if you really need to use it.
 	* Please be aware that all CSS classes will change in a future update, to cover a synonymous namespace for The SEO Framework.
 	* At the moment this plugin is hooking into more than 90 actions and filters.
-WordPress hold the class information when this is done (because of `$this`) and can take up a lot of memory.
+WordPress holds the class information when this is done (because of `$this`) and can take up a lot of memory.
 To resolve this, many class variables will be put into cached functions in an upcoming update.
 	* There's an upcoming function for the home title.
 Currently, the blogname and title are unaptly named.
 This means that the title is the blogname, and the blogname is the title.
 The current home page title functions are therefore marked private.
 It will become: "title" - "sep" - "additions", this will be reflected upon throughout the title class.

 = Full changelog =